beigestack/beigestack/README.md

 - 😄 Pronouns: he/him

-- ⚡ Fun fact: I use VSCode, Visual Studio, Arduino IDE, Node.js, Godot, Sublime Text and believe it or not, Notepad! (rarely though lol)
+- ⚡ Fun fact: I use VSCode, Visual Studio, Arduino IDE, Node.js, Godot, Sublime Text and believe it or not, Notepad! (rarely though lol) I also ADORE the font Cascadia Code by Microsoft (you probably guessed that if you visited my website or used my SimplTextEditor lol)

 Go visit my website!